Update and Upgrade for Better Strategic Planning

 Five Tips on How to Do Strategic Planning Right

-Having worked with clients over three decades as they struggle to craft clear, believable, and implementable strategic plans to galvanize their teams, we have identified five tips for better strategic planning:
+Having worked with clients on strategy retreat facilitation and implementation over three decades as they struggle to craft clear, believable, and implementable strategic plans to galvanize their teams, we have identified five tips for better strategic planning:

 We recommend that leaders gather at least once a month to scan the marketplace, review progress to date, challenge strategic assumptions, hold further strategy conversations, and update strategic priorities.